 Here’s one way you can structure your funding request:

 - Any future funding requirements over the next five years.

 - How you intend to use the funds you receive.

-- Any strategic financial plans for the future.
+- Any strategic future financial plans.

 Navigating the business loan process on your own can be overwhelming.
-That’s why many work with a company that can guide you through the process.
+That’s why many current and aspiring small business owners work with a company like Guidant Financial that can guide you through the process.

 - Better Loan Terms: The ability to apply to several lenders at once often means receiving several loan offers, so you’ll have more choices when selecting your terms and conditions.

 - Faster Approvals: We have established relationships with a vast network of lenders, which means your application goes directly to banks who are most likely to approve your loan.